πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 static variable

-A local variable that retains its value between calls.
+A local variable that keeps its value between calls.

-Scope tells you "from where it is visible."
-Lifetime tells you when the variable is allocated and freed in memory.
+Scope tells you where a variable is visible.
+Lifetime tells you when it's allocated in memory and when it gets freed.

 Three kinds of lifetime